Useful tips on tipping, eating, money, taxis and other things when travelling in Argentina in South America.

 - (Nextel – 4G/LTE only, not yet available)

-You may need to pay for the card first (the SIM), called chip, and then separately for the subscription or pre-paid amount you want on top of it.
-There are no particular requirements for registration (as opposed to in Chile), but it is advisable to have your passport with you all the same.
+You may need to pay for the card first (the SIM), called chip, and then separately for the subscription or the pre-paid amount you want to put on the SIM.
+There are no particular requirements for registration, but it is advisable to have your passport with you all the same, just in case.

 When you have bought a cargo virtual you then have to send an SMS with a code to the operator that indicates how you want to use the money that you have put on your SIM card.
-Don’t forget to check with the operator what code you need to send.
+Don’t forget to check with the operator what code you need to send, either when you buy the SIM or when you buy the top-up.

 Dress code when visiting wineries and restaurants